-Tests of QCD basics at low energies [U. Uzikov, A. Guskov]
+3 Tests of QCD basics at low energies

-QCD has a remarkable success in describing the high energy and large momentum transfer processes, 780 where the quarks in the hadrons behave, to some extent, as free particles and a perturbative approach can 781 therefore be used.
-The QCD factorization theorem separates the cross-section into two parts: the pro-782 cess dependent perturbatively-calculable short-distance partonic cross-section, and the universal long-783 distance functions (PDFs and FFs).
-Nevertheless, the largest fraction of hadronic interactions involve 784 low momentum transfer processes in which the effective strong coupling constant is large and a descrip-785 tion with a perturbative approach is not adequate.
-A number of (semi-)phenomenological approaches 786 have been developed through the years to describe low-energy hadronic interactions starting from very 787 basic principles.
-They describe such crucial phenomena as nuclear properties, hadronic spectra, decon-788 finement, various polarized and unpolarized effects in elastic and inelastic scattering of hadrons etc. In 789 spite of a large set of experimental data and huge experience at the few-GeV region with fixed-target 790 experiments worldwide, this energy range still attracts both experimentalists and theoreticians.
-Low-791 energy physics at SPD is a some kind of bridge to the physics program of the MPD, another experiment 792 at NICA [189-191].
-793
+The quantum chromodinamics has a remarkable success in describing the high energy and large momentum transfer processes, where partons in the hadrons behave, to some extent, as free particles and the perturbative QCD approach can, therefore be used.
+Cross-section of a process in QCD is factorized into two parts: the process-dependent perturbatively-calculable short-distance partonic cross-section (the hard part) and universal long-distance functions, PDFs and FFs (the soft part).
+Nevertheless, a largest fraction of hadronic interactions involve low-momentum transfer processes in which the effective strong coupling constant is large and the description within a perturbative approach is not adequate.
+A number of (semi-)phenomenological approaches have been developed through the years to describe strong interaction in the non-perturbative domain starting from very basic principles.
+They successfully describe such crucial phenomena as the nuclear properties and interactions, hadronic spectra, deconfinement, various polarized and unpolarized effects in hadronic interaction etc. The transition between the perturbative and non-perturbative QCD is also a subject of special attention.
+In spite of a large set of experimental data and huge experience in few-GeV region with fixed-target experiments worldwide, this energy range still attracts both experimentalists and theoreticians.
+In addition, the low-energy physics at SPD is a some kind of bridge to the physics program of the MPD, another experiment at NICA [200-202].
+In this Section we discuss some problems that could be addressed at the initial stage of SPD operation with the reduced collision energy and luminosity, realizing, however, that this list is not exhaustive.